pfabrici/hopkin/README.md

 ```

 ### Configuration of the software setup
-The installation paths need to be put into some user environment variables, so that hop starts from the command line and finds and puts its components.
+The installation paths need to be available in some user environment variables, so that hop starts from the command line and finds and puts its components.
 Therefore open the user environment dialog and add :
 ![Environment](doc/img/EnvironmentVariables.png?raw=true "Environment Settings")
 Finally add the hop location to the users path variable
 PATH=<originalPath>;C:\Users\hopkin\software\hop;